vivo-community/vivo-scholar-ui/README.md

 ### Scholars Discovery

-`Scholars WebComponent UI` is a meant to be run atop a running instance of `scholars-discovery`, which in turn imports data from a `VIVO` instance
+`Vivo Scholar UI` is a meant to be run atop a running instance of `scholars-discovery`, which in turn imports data from a `VIVO` instance

 See [Scholars Discovery](https://github.com/vivo-community/scholars-discovery) for more details about importing data and getting started

-### Scholars WebComponent UI
+### Vivo Scholar UI
      cp .env.example .env

 Update the value of GRAPHQL_ENDPOINT_BASE to the base address (before `/graphql`) of a running instance